bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 68°
-- Partly Cloudy
+- Clear
-- 76% humidity
+- 74% humidity
 - 8 mph wind
-- 48% cloud cover
+- 19% cloud cover
 - 163 AQI 🟥
 - 0.14 inches of rain in the past 24 hours
 - 1.78 inches of rain expected in the next 72 hours